-Jarrell Cove State Park is a 67-acre marine camping park with 3,500 feet of saltwater shoreline in the northwest of Harstine Island, in south Puget Sound.
+Jarrell Cove State Park is a 67-acre, marine camping park with 3,500 feet of saltwater shoreline in the northwest portion of Harstine Island in South Puget Sound.

-Jarrell Cove administers five other satellite parks, including Harstine Island, McMicken Island, Stretch Point, Eagle Island and Hope Island state parks.
-Harstine Island Marine State Park is a day-use park with beach access via a half-mile trail.
+Jarrell Cove manages five other parks/properties, including Harstine Island, McMicken Island, Stretch Point, Eagle Island and Hope Island.
+Harstine Island is a day-use property with beach access via a half-mile trail.
 It is a 2-mile drive from Jarrell Cove.
-The other satellite parks are accessible only by boat and offer buoys for moorage.
+The other parks are accessible only by boat and offer buoys for moorage.

 Jarrell's Cove Marina is a private marina with a public accessible pumpout.
 This facility is open Memorial Day through Labor Day.
 Fuel and pumpout by appointment for the remaining of the year.
 Hours of operation are Monday through Sunday, from 10 a.m. - 6 p.m.
 This facility has a floating dock available year-around.
 There is a fee for using this pumpout.
 You will encounter a Keco Pump-A-Head pumpout at this facility.
 A slip is available for pumpout usage.
 Access to this pumpout is limited to vessels with a length of no more than 100-feet.
 There is a stationary pumpout.
 The stationary pumpout is located on the fuel dock.
 There is a wand available on the pump ahead.

 Use our interactive ADA recreation map to search for other state parks with ADA amenities and facilities.